 Tools

-You need a good cutting machine that offers precision while cutting.
+You need a good Vinyl Cutter that offers precision while cutting.
 Transfer tape is more than necessary for moving the design from the vinyl backing to the target surface.
 Using tape prevents your work of art from becoming distorted.
 Finally, use a squeegee or credit card when applying and tugging out any air bubbles.

 Each of these factors is critical to the overall quality and durability of your sticker.
 Getting smart about these details will save you unnecessary headaches and hassle, making sure that the final product turns out according to your expectations.